kubade220/MrBuggy3-Guru99-Bank-App-Swagger-Pet-Store/README.md

 # :construction_worker: :construction: `Under development`:construction:
 ### About the project

-* The current project was made to evaluate user registration functionality in **MrBuggy3** application.
+* The current project was made to evaluate user registration functionality of **MrBuggy3** application, and to identify non-compliance with application requirements.
-* **MrBuggy3** It is the desktop application that was used during the first round of the Polish Software Testing Championship to qualify the participants in the final round.
+* **MrBuggy3** is a desktop application that was used during the first round of the Polish Software Testing Championship to qualify the participants in the final round.
-* Due to its educational qualities, the **MrBuggy3** app was made available to all those who are willing to test the app after the Championship is over.
-This will give every testing enthusiast the opportunity to develop and test their testing skills.
+* The **MrBuggy3** app is made available to all those who are willing to test it.
+This gives every testing enthusiast the opportunity to develop and test their testing skills.
-* The target group of the application's users consists of professional testers, software testing enthusiasts in Poland and all people who want to face testing tasks.
+* The target group of the application’s users consists of professional testers, software testing enthusiasts in Poland and all people who want to face testing tasks .
-#### The project also contain examples of
+#### The project also contain
 - Test automation of the User Interface in Guru 99 Bank App, using Selenium WebDriver, along with examples of BDD-written tests.
 * REST-API requests sent to Swagger Pet Store, by using Postman.
 #### Test environment